MostAwesomeDude/construct/docs/bitwise.rst

 Important notes
 ---------------

 * Non-nestable - BitStructs are not nestable/stackable; writing something
-   like BitStruct("foo", BitStruct("bar", Octet("spam")))} will not work.
+  like ``BitStruct("foo", BitStruct("bar", Octet("spam")))`` will not work.
 You
   can use regular Structs inside BitStructs.
 * Byte-Aligned - The total size of the elements of a BitStruct must be a multiple of 8 (due to alignment issues)
 * Pointers and OnDemand - Do not place Pointers or OnDemands inside BitStructs, since it uses an internal stream, so external stream offsets will turn out wrong.

 BitField